pbakun/bakson.github.io/_posts/2023/2023-08-17-ef-core-and-respawn.md

 Jimmy Bogard struggled with this problem and decided to help us all.
 He developed a solution which cleans a database state on demand - [Respawn](https://github.com/jbogard/Respawn).
 The repository's readme explains pretty well how to use it when with standard ADO.NET connection, but things get a bit more complicated when it comes to widely used Entity Framework.

 In the example for database I used PostgreSQL hosted with [Testcontainers](https://testcontainers.com/).
-This tool spins up Docker container automatically from any given image on test application startup.
-There are also specific database [modules](https://dotnet.testcontainers.org/modules/) available, but in my example I used PostgreSQL with postgis extension.
-For this configuration there is no module available, thus I used Docker image directly.
+This tool enables to spin up Docker container automatically from any given image on test application startup.
+There are also specific database [modules](https://dotnet.testcontainers.org/modules/) available, but in my example I used PostgreSQL with PostGIS extension.
+For this configuration there is no module available, thus I used Docker image explicitly.

 #### Setup

-Let's start with defining the `WebApplicationFactory` that will be using with xUnit's `CollectionFixture`.
-First thing necessary is the database setup.
+Let's begin with defining the `WebApplicationFactory` that will be used with xUnit's `CollectionFixture`.
+The primary step involves setting up the database.
 It couldn't be easier.
 All you need is to build the container and define a wait strategy.
 After the container is ready the execution moves on to launch the test application fixture.
 The `CustomWebApplicationFactory` implements `IAsyncLifetime`, which has 2 methods: `InitializeAsync` and `DisposeAsync`.
-I think the names are self-explanatory.
-On initialization which runs just after constructor the Testcontainer is started.
-After test execution finishes it needs to be cleaned up by removing Testcontainer.
+As their names suggest, the former is responsible for initialization, which takes place shortly after the constructor is called.
+During initialization, the Testcontainer is initiated.
+Upon completion of collection fixture lifetime the container is stopped and removed.

 ```csharp
 public class CustomWebApplicationFactory<TStartup> : WebApplicationFactory<TStartup>, IAsyncLifetime where TStartup : class